serhatbolsu/api-test-javascript-jest-boilerplate/README.md

 - in `vegetable.resource.js` you can write various methods with regards to this specific endpoint.
 - re-usability increased with common vegetable endpoint functions.
 - usage of superagent/requests encapsulated, however still usable look at tc#3
-- Pre-initialized resource-objects, it serve as a facade to service under test.
+- Pre-initialized resource-objects are singleton objects.
+So single object is shared inside test case.

 ## Familiarizing Yourself with the System Under Test